 The best way to travel around London

-There are lots of ways to travel around London but the best way will depend on what you want to see and do.
+There are lots of ways to travel around London.
 If you want to go sightseeing and explore London’s best landmarks, there is no better way to do it then by taking a tour bus around the city with Tootbus.

 To help you plan your trip, we have put together this guide which covers how to travel in London and explores the best transport options for you.